The Killing Floor

 Saturday, July 27, 2019 at 7pm | FREE ADMISSION

 Presented by South Side Projections, the Reva and David Logan Center for the Arts, and the Illinois Labor History Society, with support from the Center for the Study of Race, Politics and Culture; Black World Cinema; Made In U.S.A.
 Productions, Inc.; and Kartemquin Films

-Special preview screening and international premiere of the new 4K digital restoration on the 100th anniversary of the beginning of the Chicago race riot of 1919, followed by a panel discussion featuring producer and story writer Elsa Rassbach along with historians and community and labor activists
+Special preview screening of the new 4K digital restoration on the 100th anniversary of the beginning of the Chicago race riot of 1919, followed by a panel discussion featuring producer and story writer Elsa Rassbach along with historians and community and labor activists

 Rich in characters and played against a canvas red with the blood of the Chicago Race Riot of 1919, this critically acclaimed independent film tells a true story of how a group of black and white slaughterhouse workers attempted to break race barriers to build an interracial union for the first time in the brutal Chicago Stockyards.
 Damien Leake stars as Frank Custer, a young black sharecropper from Mississippi—one of tens of thousands of southern blacks who journeyed to the industrial north during World War One, hoping for more racial equality.
 When he lands a job as a laborer on “the killing floor” of a giant Chicago meatpacking plant, he finds a place seething with racial antagonism.
 White immigrant workers are determined to improve their bargaining power by bringing the new black migrants into the union for the first time, but many blacks resist, having had bitter experience with whites.
 When Frank decides to support the union, his best friends from the South turn against him.